Compass (think tank): History

+In 2023, Compass marked its twentieth anniversary with the publication of a pamphlet, Compass at 20 Years: The Journey So Far to a Good Society, chronicling its history of strategising and political action.

 In June 2023, it was revealed that the chair of Compass, Neal Lawson, faced possible expulsion from the Labour Party due to allegedly tweeting in support of Green Party candidates in 2021.
+He ultimately was not expelled.